pzyskytree/LearningNote/Linux/linux.md

     Each inode stores the attributes and disk block location(s) of the object's data.Filesystem object attributes may include metadata (times of last change,access, modification), as well as owner and permission data.

     ***Hard Link***:
-    * Associate another file with the an existing inode.They have the same content but not with same name.
+    * Associate another file with the an existing inode.
+They have the same content but not with same name.
     * Cannot create for folder or across file system.
     * The file is not removed until all hard links to the file are removed
     ```c